nus-cs2113-AY2021S1/tp/docs/team/nat-ho.md

 **Highlights:**
 To enable a wider range of use cases, Quotesify accepts multiple formats for quotes.
 Author and reference are optional flags that can be added to provide more information which will enable users to find and list quotes more efficiently.
-Users will also be reminded of saved quotes, resurfacing and reminding them so that they can better remember them in the long run.
+Users will also be reminded of saved quotes, resurfacing and reminding them so that they can better remember them.

-2. Quote Reflection feature in Quotesify.
+#### 2. Quote Reflection feature in Quotesify.

 **What it does:**
 * The user may use the `add -qr` command to add a reflection to an existing quote.